 Research, Development, and Demonstration

-Within the Systems Integration activities, DOE provides funding, through competitive awards, to a range of research and development projects.
+Within the systems integration activities, DOE provides funding, through competitive awards, to a range of research and development projects.
 In addition to projects that advance balance of system hardware technologies such as racking systems and power electronics, DOE funds projects to address the technical challenges associated with integrating high penetrations of solar electricity into the grid.
+Find a full list of all current systems integration projects as of May 2014 in the SunShot Initiative Portfolio Book.